harness/developer-hub/tutorials/orchestrate-security-tests/sto-tutorial-2-integrated-sto-ci-cd-workflows.md

 ---
-title: Tutorial 2 -- Integrated STO Pipelines with CI/CD
+title: Getting started 2 - Integrated STO Pipelines with CI/CD
-description: This tutorial builds on the previous tutorial.
-You need to complete Tutorial 1 first.
-The Pipeline you created in Tutorial 1 is an example of a stand-alone STO workflow.
-It scans a test target and re…
+description: Learn how to include STO scans in CI and CD pipelines and stop builds when STO finds any "show-stopper" vulnerabilities.
-sidebar_position: 40
+sidebar_position: 20
 helpdocs_topic_id: zy4h4ch6dh
 helpdocs_category_id: 8nywcs2sa7
 helpdocs_is_private: false
 helpdocs_is_published: true
 ---

-This tutorial builds on the [previous tutorial](tutorial-1-standalone-workflows.md).
+This tutorial builds on the [previous tutorial](/tutorials/orchestrate-security-tests/tutorial-1-standalone-workflows).
 You need to complete Tutorial 1 first.

 The Pipeline you created in Tutorial 1 is an example of a stand-alone STO workflow.
 It scans a test target and reports on the vulnerabilities, but doesn't do anything else.

 In this section, you'll learn how to integrate STO functionality into CI and CD Pipelines.
 The core benefit of STO in an integrated Pipeline is to fail the Pipeline if a scanner finds any "show-stopper" vulnerabilities.
 The following sections describe the different failure strategies you can implement.

-For the list of supported scanners, see [Security Step Settings Reference](../sto-techref-category/security-step-settings-reference.md).
+For the list of supported scanners, see [Security Step Settings Reference](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference).

 ### Review: Ingestion Workflows

 STO supports three different workflows to ingest scan results into a pipeline:

-* [Orchestrated workflows](/docs/security-testing-orchestration/use-sto/run-an-orchestrated-scan-in-sto.md) — A Security step runs a scan with predefined settings and ingests the results.
+* [Orchestrated workflows](/docs/security-testing-orchestration/use-sto/run-an-orchestrated-scan-in-sto) — A Security step runs a scan with predefined settings and ingests the results.
-* [Ingestion-Only workflows](/docs/security-testing-orchestration/use-sto/ingest-scan-results-into-an-sto-pipeline.md) — Run a scan in a Run step, or outside the pipeline, and save in a shared folder.
+* [Ingestion-Only workflows](/docs/security-testing-orchestration/use-sto/ingest-scan-results-into-an-sto-pipeline) — Run a scan in a Run step, or outside the pipeline, and save in a shared folder.
 A Security step then ingests the results.
 * Data-Load workflows — A Security step downloads and ingests results from an external scanner.

 ### Fail Pipelines on Severity